Skip to content

 Krishna Kulkarni

-Krishna has recently completed her PhD, researching parent-child playfulness and its importance in child outcomes.
+Krishna's research examined parent-child playfulness, and its importance in child outcomes.

 Vicky Yiran Zhao